awslabs/aws-c-io/README.md

 Platform | Override CA behavior
 --- | ---
-macOS | Appends user supplied CA to system's trust.
-TLS handshakes will succeed if the peer can be verified either from user supplied CA or system trust.
+macOS | Appends user supplied CA to the system's trust store.
+TLS handshakes will succeed if the peer can be verified from either the user supplied CA or the system's trust store.
-Windows | Overrides the system's trust, and only allows TLS handshakes will only succeed if the peer is verifiable using the user supplied CA
+Windows | Overrides the system's trust store, and only allows TLS handshakes if the peer is verifiable from the user supplied CA
-Linux/BSD | Appends user supplied CA to the same CA/trust as the linked libcrypto (i.e. /etc/ssl/certs; aws-lc searches a common set of paths).
-TLS handshakes will succeed if the peer can be verified either from the user supplied CA or the linked libcrypto trust.
+Linux/BSD | Appends user supplied CA to the same trust store as the linked libcrypto library (i.e. /etc/ssl/certs).
+TLS handshakes will succeed if the peer can be verified from either the user supplied CA or the linked libcrypto's trust store.